Social exclusion: Global and structural

 With the prevailing notion of globalization, we now see the rise of immigration as the world gets smaller and smaller with millions of individuals relocating each year.
-This is not without hardship and struggle of what a newcomer thought was going to be a new life with new opportunities.
-Immigration has had a strong link to the access of welfare support programs.
+This is not without hardship and struggle as a newcomer thought it was going to be a new life with new opportunities.
+Immigration has had a strong link to access to welfare support programs.
 Newcomers are constantly bombarded with the inability to access a country's resources because they are seen as "undeserving foreigners" (p.
 132).
 With this comes a denial of access to public housing, health care benefits, employment support services, and social security benefits.
-Newcomers are seen as undeserving, or that they must prove their entitlement in order to gain access to basic support necessities.
-It is clear that individuals are exploited and marginalized within the country they have emigrated.
+Newcomers are seen as undeserving, or that they must prove their entitlement to gain access to basic support necessities.
+It is clear that individuals are exploited and marginalized within the country they have emigrated to.

 Welfare states and social policies can also exclude individuals from basic necessities and support programs.
 Welfare payments were proposed to assist individuals in accessing a small amount of material wealth (Young, 2000).
 Young (2000) further discusses how "the provision of the welfare itself produces new injustice by depriving those dependent on it of rights and freedoms that others have...marginalization is unjust because it blocks the opportunity to exercise capacities in socially defined and recognized way" (p.
 41).
 There is the notion that by providing a minimal amount of welfare support, an individual will be free from marginalization.
 In fact, welfare support programs further lead to injustices by restricting certain behaviour, as well the individual is mandated to other agencies.
 The individual is forced into a new system of rules while facing social stigma and stereotypes from the dominant group in society, further marginalizing and excluding individuals (Young, 2000).
 Thus, social policy and welfare provisions reflect the dominant notions in society by constructing and reinforcing categories of people and their needs.
-It ignores the unique-subjective human essence, further continuing the cycle of dominance.
+It ignores the unique, subjective human essence, further continuing the cycle of dominance.